Admission to the Songwriting Major in the

 No. Songs must be written by the applicant alone.
 No co-written pieces should be submitted.

-Do I have to perform the songs I wrote on the compact disc?
+Do I have to perform the songs I wrote?

 No. Applicants may have someone else perform the songs submitted for the portfolio.
-If the song is performed by someone other than you, indicate the name of the performer(s) below the title on the cover of the compact disc and on the lyric sheets.
+If the song is performed by someone other than you, indicate the name of the performer(s) in the box where you wrote the title.

 Do the songs have to have lyrics or can they be instrumental?